Francisco del Rosario Sánchez: Execution

-Before he was shot, Sánchez asked to be wrapped around the Dominican flag, and as he heard the command "Fire" Sánchez shouted even louder, in reference to the end of the Republic and Polish patriot Tadeo Kosciuszko:

-Sánchez, two-time hero and founding father of the Dominican Republic, was shot dead on July 4, 1861, in San Juan de la Maguana, at the young age of 44.
-Among others were: Félix Mota, Domingo Piñeyro Boscán, Rudecindo de León, Francisco Martínez, Julián Morris y Morris, Juan Erazo, Benigno del Castillo, Gabino Simonó Guante, Manuel Baldemora, José Antonio Figueroa, Pedro Zorilla, Luciano Solís, José Corporán (or Ciprián), Juan Gregorio Rincón, José de Jesus Paredes, Epifanio Jiménez (or Sierra), Juan Dragon, León García, and Juan de la Cruz.
+According to Moreta Castillo, the priest Narciso Barrientos gave the last communion to Sánchez, and as he did so, Sánchez recited verse 6 of Psalm 50: "Tobi soli peccavi et malum coram te feci" (Here is the one who has only sin and has done you wrong).
+As he was led to the scaffold in a sedan chair, the wounded patriot recited Psalm 50: Miserere, asking God for mercy.
+Before he was shot, Sánchez asked the young Avelino Orozco to help him to be wrapped around the Dominican flag, and as he heard the command "Fire," Sánchez, with all his might, shouted even louder: "Finis Poland!"
+(Finish Poland).
+This was alluding to the end of the republic and evoking Polish patriot Tadeusz Kościuszko, hero of the Battle of Maciejowice in 1794.
+Sánchez, two-time hero and Founding Father of the Dominican Republic, was shot dead on July 4, 1861, in San Juan de la Maguana, at the young age of 44.
+Sánchez, like several of his companions, died with the first shot.
+Others were not that lucky and were finished off with machetes and clubs.
+The annexationist generals Eusebio Puello and Antonio Abad Alfau watched the savage execution, impassive.
+Among others sentenced to death were: Félix Mota, Domingo Piñeyro Boscán, Rudecindo de León, Francisco Martínez, Julián Morris y Morris, Juan Erazo, Benigno del Castillo, Gabino Simonó Guante, Manuel Baldemora, José Antonio Figueroa, Pedro Zorilla, Luciano Solís, José Corporán, Juan Gregorio Rincón, José de Jesus Paredes, Epifanio Jiménez (or Sierra), Juan Dragon, León García, and Juan de la Cruz.